itsqianatompkins/customer-retention-ab-testing/README.md

 1. **Enforce the 30% Operational Cut-off:** Hard-code the campaign dispatch pipelines to automatically truncate lifecycle marketing distributions at the 30th percentile boundary.
 This locks in 71.65% of potential revenue while permanently saving 70% ($5,250.00) of the overhead budget that would have been wasted on low-probability accounts.
 2. **Prioritize Behavioral Intent Over Demographics:** Sunset any marketing acquisition or retention models relying strictly on static demographic profiles.
 Production scoring systems must prioritize deep **genre affinity metrics** combined with **RFM transaction intervals** to keep predictive outputs sharp.
 3. **Automate the Random Forest Scoring Pipeline:** Deploy the optimized `RandomForestClassifier` configuration (`max_depth=10`, `max_samples=0.75`, `n_estimators=1000`) into a weekly batch-scoring cron job.
 This ensures that user account scores dynamically recalculate as engagement profiles change, keeping the top 3 deciles continuously refreshed.
+4. **Scale the Experimental Validation Framework:** Transition the validated A/B testing architecture into a rolling 5% holdout group script for all upcoming win-back campaigns.
+This continuously tracks long-term baseline drift, monitors for feature changes, and ensures the Random Forest model's lift numbers remain statistically sound before full database deployment.